segmentio/segment-docs/src/unify/linked-profiles/setup-guides/snowflake-setup.md

 ---
 title: Snowflake Setup
+plan: unify
+beta: true
 ---

 On this page, you'll learn how to set up Snowflake as your warehouse destination.

-Make sure that you log in with a user that has read and write permissions so that Segment can write to your database.
+Be sure to log in with a user that has read and write permissions so that Segment can write to your database.

 ## Getting started